 - B The use or possession of explosive devices or other dangerous items including, but not limited to pipe bombs, bottle bombs, incendiary devices, torches/open flame devices, smoke devices, fireworks and ammunition, self-balancing personal scooters (hoverboards) while on University-owned or controlled property, or at University-sponsored or supervised activities except by University or other persons specifically authorized by the University.
 Open fires are also prohibited unless specifically authorized.

 - B Disorderly conduct or obscene conduct on University premises or at University-sponsored or -supervised activities including, but not limited to, academic classes and activities.
 Obscene conduct includes conduct that depicts or describes sexual conduct and, when taken as a whole, portrays sex in a patently offensive way and has no serious literary, artistic, political, or scientific value.

-- B Any violation of the Gender Based Harassment and Violence Policy (University Policy 8065)
+- B Any violation of the Sex/Gender-Based Harassment, Discrimination, and Sexual Misconduct (University Policy 1270)

 - B Bias Related Incidents: Any violation of the Code motivated by a consideration of race, sex (including gender identity), color, religion, ancestry, national origin, age, disability, veteran status, or sexual orientation may subject the student to the imposition of a sanction more severe than would be imposed in the absence of such motivation.

 - B Conduct System Abuse: Any act(s) by a person(s) that inhibits or disrupts the University conduct process including, but not limited to, retaliation, intimidation or harassment of witnesses, attempting to influence the impartiality of a representative of a hearing panel or conduct officer, failure to participate in a hearing or conduct conference, and/or providing false or misleading information to a hearing panel or conduct officer.